By Ivo Mijnssen and Philipp Casula

 Exactly what Russia desires, however, is not so clear.
 Russia remains ambivalent about its place in the world: The century-long question of whether Russia is a Western or Eastern power and the flaws in the country’s democratic institutions continue to prevent it from pursuing a coherent domestic and foreign policy.
 One might add, however, that the frequent lack of a coherent Western policy toward Russia has not helped it find its place either.

-Ivo Mijnssen holds an MA in Eastern European History and Sociology from the University of Basel, Switzerland.
-He worked as a resercher in the Swiss National Science Foundation’s project “Democracy and the Nation in Russia” and wrote numerous scientific articles on memory and memory politics in contemporary Russia.
+Ivo Mijnssen holds an M.A. in Eastern European history and sociology from the University of Basel, Switzerland.
+He worked as a researcher in the Swiss National Science Foundation’s project “Democracy and the Nation in Russia” and wrote numerous scientific articles on memory and memory politics in contemporary Russia.
 He is currently working as a freelance journalist based in Europe.